 However, by using the best blockchain solutions and its technology, you would be able to proactively provide digitally permanent and auditable public records, which will show the stakeholders the state of the product at each value-added step, be it production, management, or marketing.
 Provenance and SkuChain are two such instances of companies trying to fix this issue.

 As we know Blockchain has its roots in cryptocurrency, it does indicate that it can be used as a blockchain application to compensate employees.
 Geoff Weiss interviews on Entrepreneur that "if a company regularly pays salaries (wages) to international workers, then incorporating the blockchain technology into the payroll process could save that company almost a fortune".

 Experts believe that the best blockchain solutions (such as blockchain-based payroll services) can circumvent the expensive fees linked with the money transfer, as well as the time it consumes for such funds to transfer from bank to bank.
 Indeed, payments executed via blockchain solutions can save both time and money for employees and employers alike.

 Wondering how blockchain technology can influence the voting paradigm around the globe?
 Read it here.

-DPOS (Delegated Proof-of-Stake) is one of the fastest, most decentralized, most efficient and most flexible consensus model.
+DPOS (Delegated Proof-of-Stake) is one of the fastest, most decentralized, most efficient, and most flexible consensus models.